-Biden marks transgender day with policy changes, criticism of GOP
+Biden marks transgender visibility day with new policies, GOP criticism

 The White House announced Thursday that it would take steps to improve travel for transgender people.

-Starting April 11, all U.S. citizens will be allowed to select an “X” as their gender marker on their passport application.
+Starting April 11, all U.S. citizens will be allowed to select an “X” as their gender marker on their passport applications.
 This move is aimed at expanding access to accurate identification documents for transgender and nonbinary people.

 And the Transportation Security Administration will soon update its scanners with more accurate technology that will reduce the need for the pat-downs and additional screenings that are often required for many transgender travelers.